simonorzel26/file-over-app/README.md

 ## Future Directions

-As fileOverApp evolves, we aim to expand its capabilities and improve upon its foundation, guided by the principle that the value of digital files should outlast the applications used to create them.
+As file-over-app evolves, we aim to expand its capabilities and improve upon its foundation, guided by the principle that the value of digital files should outlast the applications used to create them.
 We are committed to enhancing format support, streamlining user interactions, and ensuring that your digital artifacts can be a legacy for future generations.

 ## Contributing

 We welcome contributions from the community.
-Whether it's improving the codebase, proposing new features, or reporting bugs, your input is invaluable in making fileOverApp a robust tool for digital preservation.
-Please visit our GitHub repository at [fileOverApp GitHub](https://github.com/simonorzel26/ts-npm-package-boilerplate) to contribute.
+Whether it's improving the codebase, proposing new features, or reporting bugs, your input is invaluable in making file-over-app a robust tool for digital preservation.
+Please visit our GitHub repository at [file-over-app GitHub](https://github.com/simonorzel26/ts-npm-package-boilerplate) to contribute.

 ## License

-fileOverApp is open source, licensed under the MIT License.
+file-over-app is open source, licensed under the MIT License.
 We believe in the freedom to use, modify, and distribute software, and we encourage you to join us in this endeavor to make digital data truly durable and user-controlled.